Newborn Essential List

 - Nursing bras - I really like the H&M ones - I’ve stocked up on these and these.

 - Cami vests for mum to make pretty much every top breastfeeding friendly - best thing I ever worked out for breastfeeding.
 I hate ‘nursing’ tops so used to just wear a stretchy vest in an extra large size under loose tops & pull it down while pulling top up.
-I usually stock up on them in Penny’s but these ones from Dunnes (I think these are the right ones, they need to be super stretchy) and these ones Marks & Spencers do the same thing (just a tad more expensive) Nice to have
+I usually stock up on them in Penny’s but these ones from Dunnes (I think these are the right ones, they need to be super stretchy) and these ones Marks & Spencers do the same thing (just a tad more expensive)

 - Haakaa Pump